mcducx/converter-photo-esp32-8048S070C-photo-frame/README.md

 ## 🖼️ Batch Image Converter with Intelligent Processing

-Image Converter is a powerful, user-friendly desktop application for batch image conversion and resizing.
+ImageFlow is a powerful, user-friendly desktop application for batch image conversion and resizing.
 It supports a wide range of image formats including RAW camera files and iPhone HEIC/HEIF formats, with intelligent automatic processing mode selection.

 ## ✨ Features